Soflomo/jQueryModal/docs/Confirmation.md

 Using data attributes these defaults can be overridden:

 1. `data-title="Title"`: to change the title
-2. `data-success="Proceed"`: to change the success button
+2. `data-submit="Proceed"`: to change the submit button
 3. `data-cancel="Return"`: to change cancel button
 4. `data-method="POST"`: type of request (defaults to GET)